 As stated previously, these experiments were completely anaerobic and the increase in Rp is likely not the formation of a new oxide layer on the steel surface since there is not any oxidizer present in system.
 It is likely that again we are observing the adsorption of the ligand to the surface.
 However, this time this occurs for all three ligands.
 This suggests that there is another mechanism that causes the passivation of the surface.
 This mechanism is the formation of a biofilm on the steel surface, which would increase Rp and decrease the corrosion rate.
-It has been shown in the literature that, further supporting this hypothesis.
+It has been shown in the literature that biofilm formation by S. oneidensis MR-1 causes inhibition of steel corrosion (Videla et al., 2009), further supporting this hypothesis.

+The absence of organic ligand shows that S. oneidensis MR-1 do not contribute much to the corrosion process, confirming the results of the rate data in Table 4.2, and that the ligand is significant in helping to solubilize more ferric iron from the steel surface for respiration by S. oneidensis MR-1.
+However, the presence of S. oneidensis MR-1 does not influence the effects of organic ligand on the corrosion process.
+This suggests that while they are using the solubilized ferric iron produced by the organic ligand, they do not directly influence or contribute to increasing the corrosion or dissolution process other than assisting in recycling the organic ligand.

+LPR experiments demonstrated a key component for IRB MIC mechanism: the choice of ligand in the mechanism is important as not all dioic acids are same amount of effective to the corrosion process.
+These results serve to confirm that our proposed mechanism of MIC by iron reducing bacteria is overall valid.
+Oxalate is the best dioic acid for microbial respiration since it solubilized the highest concentration of ferric iron.
+From the corrosion aspect, addition of each dioic acid increased the corrosion rate in the following order: oxalate > malonate > succinate

-, confirming the results of the rate data in Table 4.2,is significant in helping to solubilize more ferric iron from the steel surface for respiration by S. oneidensis MR-1. other than assisting in recycling the organic ligand da:choice of ligand in the mechanism is important as not all dioic acids are same amount of effective to the corrosion processthe following : in that adding the ligand first immediately affects the corrosion of the steel, but adding the bacteria first has no effect on the corrosion process This indicates that it is the ligand that affects the corrosion of the steel by removing the oxide layer in the form of soluble ferric iron for respiration by the bacteria, but the bacteria themselves only serve to recycle the ligand and do not directly increase the corrosion of the steel sample.
+However, our experiments showed the order of interactions (either ligand – oxidized steel or bacteria -steel) affect the corrosion behavior oxidized steel in that adding the ligand first immediately affects the corrosion of the steel, but adding the bacteria first has no effect on the corrosion process.
+This indicates that it is the ligand that affects the corrosion of the steel by removing the oxide layer in the form of soluble ferric iron for respiration by the bacteria, but the bacteria themselves only serve to recycle the ligand and do not directly increase the corrosion of the steel sample.
 In addition, along with adsorption of the ligand to the surface causing the inhibition of corrosion which caused increased on Rp as shown in Figure 4.27, the potential formation of a biofilm passivates the surface and protects it from corrosion, indicating two potential factors that further affect our proposed IRB MIC mechanism.

 : Conclusion and Future Work